 Chase leads to man’s arrest

-A Troy man was arrested on theft and burglary charges Saturday morning after leading officers on a pursuit that spanned three counties.
+A Troy man was arrested Monday on felony theft and burglary charges and also was questioned regarding a pending missing person case.

-Barr said it had been reported that Theris and Oswald knew one another and had been together around the time Theris was reported to have gone missing.
+“It had been reported and the investigation had revealed that Davis and Theris knew one another and that they had been together on or around the time that Theris was reported missing by her father,” Barr said.